will23JD/First-Project/README.md

  ### Routes

 * This page allows to user to see the different rides that the group goes on
-* It also provides the user usefull information about the ride such as skill level
+* It also provides the user useful information about the ride such as skill level
 * Like the home page this page includes the same navigation and footer to provide the user with a familiar layout for ease of navigation

  ![Routes page](assets/images/routes.png)